Jake-991/bella-beat-project/README.md

 ### Presentation: A professional presentation for Bellabeat stakeholders, outlining strategic recommendations for product and marketing optimization.
 By addressing these questions and delivering actionable insights, this case study aims to empower Bellabeat to make data-driven decisions that enhance their product offerings and marketing strategies, ultimately contributing to their growth and success in the wellness technology market.

+## Prepare
-## Prepare: Data Collection and Preparation
+Data Collection and Preparation
 ### Overview
 The Prepare phase involves collecting, understanding, and preparing the dataset for analysis.
 In this case study, we use data from Bellabeat’s wellness devices, which track various health metrics such as daily activity, sleep patterns, heart rate, and calorie consumption.
 The purpose of this step is to ensure that the data is well-structured, accurate, and ready for the subsequent cleaning and analysis stages.